lbaehren/prometheus-sumo/documentation/pages/pandora/pandora.md

 [pandora](http://prometheus.uni-koeln.de/pandora/en/about) (The prometheus
 digital image archive software) is the successor to \kleio (\ref kleio) as the driving force behind the prometheus image archive.
-It's being developed since late fall of 2006, on top of the \ref refman_rails framework. pandora is Free Software, released under the terms of the [GNU Affero General Public License](http://www.gnu.org/licenses/#AGPL).
+It's being developed since late fall of 2006, on top of the \ref rails framework. pandora is Free Software, released under the terms of the [GNU Affero General Public License](http://www.gnu.org/licenses/#AGPL).

 \section pandora_pages Related pages